-In this ‘Ask the expert’, Liz Twist, Head of Assessment Research and Product Development at NFER and former teacher, answers some FAQs on summer term assessment
+In this ‘Ask the expert’, Liz Twist, Head of Assessment Research and Development at NFER and former teacher, answers some FAQs on summer term assessment.

-Why is the summer term a valuable time for undertaking summative assessments?
+Why is the summer term a valuable time for undertaking assessments?

 Although end-of-year assessment is considered a summative assessment if it evaluates learning that has taken place over the course of the whole year, the information gained through end-of-year assessment can be used formatively to some degree.
 For example, information about particular strengths and weaknesses gained from assessments can be shared with the next year group teacher to help inform ongoing teaching.
+Teachers may find this particularly useful in light of the relative lack of assessment data available due to restrictions as a result of the COVID-19 pandemic.
 Similarly assessment data analysed at a broader level can help inform whole school teaching strategies and curriculum planning for the year ahead.

 To gain additional formative benefits, teachers may opt to use NFER’s spring tests.
 Using tests standardised in the spring term is appropriate in this year of disruption and gives schools flexibility to focus on the additional diagnostic information provided in the teacher guides.
 Because they were standardised at a slightly earlier point in the school year, the tests are also slightly easier than the summer series, which may be appropriate this year and provide information to help teachers identify how best to continue to support pupils and minimise the long term impact of partial school closures in 2020 and 2021.